A Review of the Album Called "Elegy" by the Finnish Band Amorphis Released in 1996

 - The Orphan

 - My Kantele

 Why is the album Elegy significant in the career of Amorphis?

 Finnish metal band Amorphis went into the studio in a very successful way.
 This is because they were coming off of their highly successful 1994 album Tales from the Thousand Lakes which can very well be their best studio album which was mentioned earlier.
 The result for the album to follow that one is called Elegy and it was released in 1996.
 However, there are few lineup changes for this album.
 The first notable change is the entry of vocalist Pasi Koskinen.
 Tomi Koivusaari still does the death metal vocals at this point in the band’s career though he would stop doing them as the band would gradually shift to a more progressive rock style of music.
 We also see the contributions of Kim Rantala who is playing the keyboards and accordion.
 Pekka Kasari plays the drums on this album replacing Jan Rechberger.

-Another reason why Amorphis stands out from other bands: because of their lyrics
+Another reason why Amorphis stands out from other bands